cspray/blogisthenics/README.md

 ### Directory Structure

-Blogisthenics follows a principle that we provide reasonable defaults for your site configuration, but can override any of the defaults to customize your installation.
+Blogisthenics follows a principle that there are reasonable defaults for your site configuration, but you can override any of the defaults to customize your installation.
 We suggest that you have a directory structure that resembles the following:

 ```
 /.blogisthenics